-I remember my husband would wake up sometimes and find me with a huge sandwich in bed.
-I would take some sliced grilled chicken, pile on the veggies, all on a soft sourdough roll with extra pickles and pepperoncini’s.
+I remember my husband would wake up sometimes and find me with a massive sandwich in bed.
+I would take some sliced grilled chicken, pile on the veggies, all on a soft sourdough roll with extra pickles and pepperoncini.
+So good!

-Not sure if this is a weird pregnancy symptom or not, but it was for me during both pregnancies.
+I’m not sure if this is a weird pregnancy symptom, but it was for me during both pregnancies.
 I felt amazing and so positive about my body.
 I find most women find joy in showing off their baby bump.

 Or just leggings with a longer top.
-It might have been because that was comfortable too, but I felt good in it regardless.
+It might have been because that was comfortable, but I felt good in it regardless.
 I was proud of my body and everything it was doing.

-I was growing a human inside me, and it was the most amazing feeling.
+I was growing a human inside me, and it was the most fantastic feeling.
 My confidence during both my pregnancies shined for sure.

 Now, post two babies, I don’t have quite as much confidence.
-But, I always remind myself of what my body accomplished, and it makes me feel better.
+But, I always remind myself of what my body accomplished, making me feel better.